 If you decide to stretch your legs and try out this non-traditional method of dove hunting, I suggest that you pack a blaze orange hat in your dove vest (it can be easily removed and swapped out later if needed).
 Public dove fields can be crowded, and many hunters may not be expecting someone to be walking around.
 I tend to avoid areas where there are tons of people anyways, but it’s always best to practice caution and a blaze orange article just lets people know you are there.

-Walking-up on doves is basically the same method you would use to hunt traditional upland game, such as quail or pheasant.
+Walking-up on doves is basically the same method you would use to hunt traditional upland game, such as quail or ring-necked pheasant.
 Doves are more cooperative in the sense that they do a lot less running and more flying, however.
 Doves will often feed on the ground of freshly cut crop fields, so keep your eye on these areas and hunt them thoroughly.
 Be ready to shoot!
 A dove can pick up speed quickly and will present a challenging target, even when taking off from the ground.

 Tree lines, as well as fence lines, are the perfect spots to kick up doves.
 These edges, especially near feeding or watering areas, tend to hold doves.
 Pay extra attention to dead trees or bushes, which they are especially fond of.

 Walking along telephone poles and lines are also a great way to bump doves.
 I will often follow along these in hopes of kicking a few up or in extra-lucky scenarios, I will have one or two fly in just over my head trying to land on the lines.

 Be vigilant.
 Keep an eye out for far-flying doves and watch where they land and congregate.
 From there you can make a beeline to their location.
 Once you get there it’s just a matter of the bird getting into the air.
 Many a dove will spook before you’re within 20 yards, so be ready to take a shot if you can.

 Lace up you boots!
 Be prepared to walk, and then walk some more.
 The more ground you cover, the better.